tomhendra/courses/15-fem-professional/5-functional-light-javascript-v3/README.md

 - A constant is supposed to be a semantic placeholder for a value; it doesn't change throughout the lifetime of the program.
 - `addAnother` doesn't cause any side effects, and only uses the side effect of the constant.
 - If we changed `const` to `var` it would still be pure, because to make a meaningful evaluation, we have to consider the program's entirety.
 Nowhere in the program is `z` being reassigned, it still serves the purpose of a constant, so FP principles are being adhered to.
-- There are FP programmers who use `const` everywhere, but the real question is _is the variable being reassigned_, not _can the variable be reassigned_, or in fact more importantly _is it obvious to the reader that the variable isn't reassigned_.
+- There are FP programmers who use `const` everywhere, but the real question is: _is the variable being reassigned_, not _can the variable be reassigned_, or in fact more importantly _is it obvious to the reader that the variable isn't reassigned_.
 - In this scenario the function call `addAnother(20, 21);` is still consistent with functional principles.
 - We skip over the fact that `addTwo` is no more a _constant_ than `var z` is, and yet we can see that `addTwo` is not reassigned.
 - So the behaviour of `addAnother(20, 21);` is observably a pure function call.